 - Lack of energy

 - Showing little or no emotion, or only certain emotions

 Schizophrenia and Multiple Personality Disorder

 Schizophrenia is sometimes confused with multiple personality disorder (also called dissociative identity disorder).
 However, the two conditions are very different.
-While people with schizophrenia may hear voices in their heads, they don’t take on separate and unique personalities like people with dissociative identity disorder.
+While people with schizophrenia may hear voices in their heads, they don’t take on separate and unique personalities like people with a dissociative identity disorder.
 The two conditions are similar in that they both increase the risk of suicide.

 Causes of Schizophrenia

 Researchers don’t yet know what causes schizophrenia.
-There are a number of theories including that it’s genetic, that it’s related to problems with brain chemistry or structure and that immune disorders or viral infections play a role.
+There are a number of theories including that it’s genetic, that it’s related to problems with brain chemistry or structure, and that immune disorders or viral infections play a role.
 Schizophrenia does tend to run in families, and experts suspect that the condition may be activated when the body undergoes significant physical or hormonal changes such as in puberty or as the result of extreme stress.

 Treatment for Schizophrenia

 There’s no cure for schizophrenia.
 However, with proper treatment, many people with the disorder can lead happy and productive lives.
 Treatment for schizophrenia typically includes antipsychotic medication that helps control the symptoms of the illness by reducing biochemical imbalances in the brain.